-Beef & Cabbage Shepherd’s Pie
+Easy Beef and Cabbage Shepherd’s Pie

 The major difference between a shepherd’s pie and a cottage pie is the choice of meat.
 Shepherd’s pies traditionally use ground lamb, while cottage pies use ground beef.
 Both pies also include vegetables, such as onions, carrots, and peas, as well as a sauce or gravy to bind everything together.
 Both savory pies get topped with mashed potatoes.